Let us send you paid writing opportunities in our free email newsletter:

 • Pittsburgh City Paper is an alternative newspaper that covers news, restaurants, food, culture, arts, and entertainment in Pittsburgh.
 They publish reported pieces, profiles, essays, op-eds, etc. According to their pitch guide, rates range from $250 to $750.

-• Magic at the Margins is a food and beverage newsletter.
+• Unfiltered & Fed is a food and beverage newsletter.
 They publish content that explores “history, culture, nuance, and/or identity through the lens of food and beverage.”
-They welcome freelancers interested in creating original and relevant pieces for their newsletter.
-According to their guidelines, they pay $1/word, capped at $1,000/piece.
-Most of the pieces are 800 to 1,000 words.
-For more information, refer to their guidelines.
+They have previously indicated to welcome freelancers interested in creating original and relevant pieces for their newsletter, and that pay was $1/word, capped at $1,000/piece.
+Current information on submissions is unclear.
+You can attempt to contact their founder through this page.

 • Food & Wine is a monthly magazine (by Meredith Corporation) about food, recipes, drinks, restaurants, and culinary travel.
 They’re interested in receiving pitches from writers, recipe developers, as well as photographers.
 As per an old tweet by their commerce news/deals food editor, they pay $300 for first-person sale roundups and first-person reviews.
 To learn more, refer to this page.

 • Allrecipes is a community-driven food brand.
 They are always looking for new writers, recipe developers, and equipment reviewers to join their team of contributors.
 They are accepting recipes, technique-driven service articles, and features (particularly personal essays and food histories).
 A payment report indicates they paid $0.47 for a 750-word opinion.
 As per an old tweet by their editorial director, their rates start at $250.
-To learn how to pitch them, scroll to the bottom of this page.
+To learn how to pitch them, refer to this page.

 • The Vegan is a quarterly magazine by the Vegan Society.
 They offer updates, ideas, and resources about veganism to their subscribers.
 They accept pitches from vegan writers, journalists, or recipe developers.
 According to their main page, their fees start from £250 for articles and £150 for reviews.

 • Pellicle is a primarily UK-based consumer drinks publication that focuses on beer, wine, and cider and the majority of stories they aim to publish focus on these topics.
 They are ‘’interested in stories about the people, places, history and culture of favourite drinks, from the joyful, to the critical, to the curious.’’
-According to their pitch guide, they pay £375 for features (approximately 1500 words) and £525 for long leads (2000 words and over).
+According to their pitch guide, they pay £375 for features (1500-2000 words), £525 for long leads (2,500 words and over), and £675 for photo essays (2,000 words and over + photography).
 To learn more, refer to this page.

 • Edify is Edmonton's premier lifestyle magazine.
 They tell stories about food, arts, culture, and people of Edmonton.
 They welcome pitches for stories from both established and new writers.
 According to an old tweet by their editor, they pay at least $0.50 per word.
 For more information, refer to their writer guidelines.